Worcester relegated from Premiership after partial liquidation

 Wednesday’s ruling instructed that WRFC Players Ltd, a subsidiary of WRFC Trading Ltd through which players and some staff are paid, be wound up.
 A winding-up petition against WRFC Trading Ltd, which remains in administration, has been suspended.

 Club captain Ted Hill, Ollie Lawrence, Fergus Lee-Warner and Valeriy Morozov had already joined Bath on loan.
-Following the latest ruling, other players had their contracts terminated, along with members of staff, which saw British and Irish Lions winger Duhan van der Merwe return to former club Edinburgh.
+Following Wednesday’s ruling, other players had their contracts terminated, along with members of staff, which saw British and Irish Lions winger Duhan van der Merwe return to former club Edinburgh while Joe Batley’s move back to Bristol was confirmed on Thursday evening.

 Administrators Begbies Traynor are seeking a buyer for WRFC Trading Ltd and are talking to two consortiums.